jtanderson/tourmap/README.md

 tour.addStops(stops);
 ```

-In the above example, a number of the key pricinciples are demonstrated:
+In the above example, a number of the key principles are demonstrated:

 1. Creating the map is as simple as providing the DOM container `id` and [optionally] some options for the map.
 2. The points on the map can be given in a batch object (or individually, check the `addStop` method in the source)
 3. When creating the list of 'stops' on the map, one provides an `order` attribute so the map knows the path of travel to render, this way you don't have to fuss with copy/paste whole object blocks when the order changes.
 If no order is provided, they are ordered as they come.
 4. Instead of providing latitude and longitude, the location of each map marker can be asynchronously geocoded by the Google Maps API from a plaintext address.
 To do so, specify the `geocode` attribute of a location with a value of `true` along with an `address` text field containing the search text to use for geocoding.
-Since this happens asynchronously (as per the Google Maps API), it is highly recommended that you first [find the cooridnates yourself](https://support.google.com/maps/answer/18539?hl=en).
+Since this happens asynchronously (as per the Google Maps API), it is highly recommended that you first [find the coordinates yourself](https://support.google.com/maps/answer/18539?hl=en).

 ## Furthermore